sharils/ncut-book-store/story/features/message-management.markdown

 Message Listing
 ---------------
 We need to allow an user to see all messages he has sent and received.
 Sent messages and received messages are separated.
+Message from black users are separated.

 This page must pass the W3C Markup Validation Service. http://validator.w3.org/